analgesicproductions/sephonie-controllers/README.md

 You can also skip to the [Player Code Explanation](MyPlayer3D_Explanation.md) or the [Camera Code Explanation](MyCamera_Explanation.md).

+## How to use this repository
+1. This repository uses Unity 2019.4.2f1 on Windows, with URP.
+In theory, it should work with later versions of Unity as long as you're using the same (or later) versions of URP.
+Since it only uses the default URP Lit shader, upgrades shouldn't be an issue.
+2. You should be able to clone this repo or download it as a .zip, and open it with Unity Hub, and, after some compilation, open up the Layer_1_1 scene and hit play, and be able to run around with keyboard controls.

+## Controls

+Same as the regular game's default.
+Unfortunately not rebindable (though you can change them directly in the code.)

+X = jump, Z = sprint/dash, C = debug shortcut (hold to move fast) Q/E = zoom, WASD  or SHIFT+ARROWS = camera
+ARROWS = movement
+tap left shift to recenter

 ## What this is not
 1. This does not have: level data, cutscene data, most of the models, SFX, music, dialogue, etc - i.e. this repository is just the necessary code/assets to get Ing-wen running around in a test level.
 ## Can I use this for ___
 Yes!
 Art assets, animations, levels, code, whatever.
 Commercial or not.
 Just include the MIT license.
-## How to use this repository
-1. This repository uses Unity 2019.4.2f1 on Windows, with URP.
-In theory, it should work with later versions of Unity as long as you're using the same (or later) versions of URP.
-Since it only uses the default URP Lit shader, upgrades shouldn't be an issue.
-2. You should be able to clone this repo and open it with Unity Hub, and hit play (after some compilation.), and be able to run around with keyboard controls

 ## Difference from the released game's code
 1. References to other entities (e.g. the bouncy clouds, the pods that make you jump high) have been commented out with '////' or '/\*/\*'.